grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 <Blockquote mod="warning" title="">

-In the future metrics names will be further limited to comply with Open telemetry and Prometheus limitations.
+In the future, metrics names will be further limited to comply with OpenTelemetry and Prometheus limitations.

-That will mean that metric names can be 1 to 63 symbols of ASCII letters, numbers and `_`.
-And must not start with a number.
+That means metric names can be 1 to 63 symbols of ASCII letters, numbers, or  `_`.
+Metric names must not start with a number.

 </Blockquote>

-At the moment a metric name can be 1 to 128 symbols of:
+At the moment, a metric name can be 1 to 128 symbols of:
 1. any Unicode Letters
 2. any Unicode Number
 3. `.`, `_`, ` `, `!`, `?`. `/`, `#`, `(`. `)`, `<`, `>`, `%` and `-`